Almost everywhere ergodicity in quantum lattice models: Overview of the main results

-In the case of space-like ergodic KMS states, we can take advantage of the KMS property, \Cref{eq:KMS_state}, to prove some stronger results.
-In particular, we can show that \textbf{in the GNS representation of a KMS state the ray average of an observable tends (in the strong operator topology) to the state average times the identity operator, in the long time limit, almost everywhere.} The result will hold \textbf{for any space-like ergodic state that is also a $(τ^{\prime},β)$-KMS state for any time evolution $τ^{\prime}$ which commutes with the initial time evolution of the system $τ$}. \begin{theorem} Consider a dynamical system $(\mathfrak{U}, ι, τ)$ and a possibly different time evolution $\tau'$ such that $(\mathfrak{U}, ι, τ')$ is also a dynamical system.
-Suppose the interactions, both for $\tau$ that $\tau'$, satisfy \Cref{eq:interaction}, and that $\tau$ and $\tau'$ commute.
-Consider a $(\tau',\beta)$-KMS state $ω_β$ that is space-like ergodic for $(\mathfrak{U}, ι, τ)$ and its respective GNS representation $(H_{ω_β},π_{ω_β},Ω_{ω_β})$.
-It follows that for any $A \in \mathfrak{U}$, its ray average in the GNS representation converges to the state average in the strong operator topology, for almost every ray.
-That is, the following limit holds in the norm (of $H_{ω_β}$)
+In the case of space-like ergodic KMS states, we can take advantage of the KMS property, \Cref{eq:KMS_state}, to prove much stronger results.
+In particular, we can show that \textbf{in the GNS representation of a KMS state the ray average of an observable tends (in the strong operator topology) to the state average times the identity operator, in the long time limit, almost everywhere.} The result will hold \textbf{for any space-like ergodic state that is also a $(τ^{\prime},β)$-KMS state for any time evolution $τ^{\prime}$ which commutes with the initial time evolution of the system $τ$}.